 SYSTEM OF AUDITS

-A comprehensive system of internal and external audits is in place to ensure the adequacy and effectiveness of risk management, control and governance processes in MINDEF, SAF and DSTA.
+A comprehensive system of internal and external audits is in place to ensure the adequacy and effectiveness of risk management, control and governance processes in DSTA.
 Regular audits are conducted by the respective Internal Audit Departments and the Auditor-General's Office or AGO.

 Open competitive sourcing through invitation to quote (ITQ) or invitation to tender (ITT) is the default means of procurement.

 As part of the sourcing process, DSTA may conduct Request for Information (RFI) exercises or market surveys through GeBIZ, where interested suppliers are invited to submit product and pricing information.
-Such RFIs in themselves will not result in any contract award as they are conducted for other specified purposes including identification of potential suppliers and assessment of market conditions (such as product availability, market readiness and competitiveness).
+Such RFIs in themselves may not result in any subsequent sourcing or contract award as they are conducted for other specified purposes including identification of potential suppliers and assessment of market conditions (such as product availability, market readiness and competitiveness).

 EVALUATION AND APPROVAL